zero-radiance/zero-radiance.github.io/_source_/content/post/z-buffer.md

 {{< figure src="/img/depth_floating_6.png" >}}

 At this point \\(w\\) is exponentially decreasing, so the interaction between \\(1/z\\) and the quasi-exponential floating-point behavior is more complex.
 The gaps correspond to the endpoints of subsequent quasi-linear segments of \\({\phi}.\\) Admittedly, they are larger than I anticipated.
-If you have a theory, please feel free to share it with the rest of the community on Twitter.
+If you have a theory why that is the case, please feel free to share it with the rest of the community on Twitter.

 As before, we can swap the \\(d\\)-axis for the \\(w\\)-axis.